micmejia/bible-dump/NKJV/1 Peter/1 Pet 4.md

 As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.

 ###### 11
-If anyone speaks, _let him speak_ as the [^c]oracles of God.
-If anyone ministers, _let him do it_ as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the [^d]dominion forever and ever.
+If anyone speaks, _let him speak_ as the oracles of God.
+If anyone ministers, _let him do it_ as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen. ## Suffering for God's Glory

 ###### 12
 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;